 - Tanir v Tanir EWHC 3363 (QB), 4 WLR 8: Robert acted as sole counsel in an action to enforce a Turkish judgment in England and Wales at common law.
 The case has clarified the mandatory terms of CPR r.
 13.2 requiring the Court to set aside default judgment where the Court office had failed to serve the claim form.

 - JSC Mezhdunarodniy Promyshlenniy Bank v Pugachev: Robert was instructed to assist in an application to discharge a freezing injunction obtained by the liquidator of a Russian bank.

 Robert has been instructed in relation to litigation in the DIFC in Dubai, Jersey, the Isle of Man, the Bahamas and the Cayman Islands.
 He has limited rights of audience before the DIFC Courts as a Part II registered practitioner.
 He enjoys delivering talks and seminars on topics relating to his practice, examples of which can be seen on this page.

-After reading English at Oxford, Robert completed a doctorate in Old Icelandic law and literature.
+After reading for his first degree in English, Robert completed a doctorate in Old Icelandic law and literature.
 He taught at Oxford before coming to the Bar.